 Impact on whole council revenue budget circa of £850 million.
 The number of direct reports will be between 4 and 6.Close

-There are two levels of Head of Service, both reporting directly to an Associate Director.
+There are two levels of Head of Service, both reporting directly to an Executive Director.

 Heads of Service at this level have sole responsibility for a large corporate function or significant service to include both operational and strategic responsibilities.
 These Heads of Service are the council’s lead professional in the function and will be managing a significant service which has a wide-ranging impact across the whole council.